Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Physical implementation

 \section{Physical implementation}

-So far, we have introduced the emulation protocol in a formal way.
-We will now discuss how every stage of the emulation, from the initial preparation to the final measurement, can be implemented by using superconducting circuits.
+We have introduced the emulation protocol in a formal way.
+We now discuss how every stage of the emulation, from the initial preparation to the measurement, can be implemented using superconducting circuits.